revell-logo

 Allocate funds proportionally:

 Stretching to reach the next quality tier often provides dramatic improvement.
-The difference between $400 and $600 scopes exceeds the gap between $200 and $400 options.
+The difference between four hundred and six hundred dollar scopes exceeds the gap between two hundred and four hundred dollar options.

 Step 3: Match Scope to Rifle and Caliber

 Light Recoiling Rifles (.223, .243): Can use shorter eye relief and lighter construction.
-Ideal for higher magnification varmint scopes.
+Ideal for higher magnification varmint scopes where weight savings matter.

 Magnum Rifles (7mm Mag, .300 Win Mag): Demand premium construction and extended eye relief.
-Consider recoil-absorbing features and extra-strong mounting systems.
+Consider recoil-absorbing features and extra-strong mounting systems that handle repeated heavy recoil.

 Dangerous Game Rifles (.375 H&H, .458): Reliability trumps features.
-Low magnification with bombproof construction essential.
+Low magnification with bombproof construction essential for confidence when facing dangerous animals.

 Step 4: Test Before You Buy